Investing in your 60s is a time of transition. No longer are you focused on growing your retirement funds. Now, it’s

 Of course, you can’t know how long you’ll live, so we’re talking about estimating the longest you might live, so you won’t run out of money too soon.

-A 65-year-old woman can expect to live to nearly 87, and a man that age will live, on average, until 84, says the Social Security Administration, whose Life Expectancy Calculator gives a rough idea of expected lifespans.
-Or use the Wharton School of Business’ Life Expectancy Calculator for more-specific estimate based on your answers to questions about behavior, family history and health.
+A 65-year-old woman can expect to live to nearly 87, and a man who is that age can anticipate living until 84, says the Social Security Administration, whose Life Expectancy Calculator gives a rough idea of expected lifespans.

 2. Calculate annual expenses